How to play on natural terrain and tips! POWDER×JUMP Tips 13

 Point:

-"You ski down the lip at the top of the wall, where the slope changes, but the key is to maintain a certain amount of speed when you enter.
+"We're carving the lip of the wall, where the slope changes at the top, with a side-slipping technique.
+The key is to maintain a certain amount of entry speed.
 Also, don't swing your skis up too high.
+If you

-If you make your skis too vertical to match the angle of the wall, you won't be able to control the pressure on the wall and you won't be able to return to your regular position at the end.
+make your skis too vertical to match the angle of the wall, you'll lose control of the pressure on the wall and won't be able to return to the regular position at the end.

-In the photo, I'm sliding by applying pressure to the tail.
-By twisting my upper body and keeping it facing the direction of travel, I can make the final return."
+In the photo, I'm applying pressure to the tails to slide.
+By twisting my upper body and facing the direction of travel, I can make the final return."

-Once you get used to it, increase your entry speed.
+Once you get used to it, increase your entry speed and

 10.